 They know that you do not stand a chance to build an organization on the side of a full-time job.

 It takes a 100% commitment and a portion of good luck to succeed, so in this way, they are just using people to buy their products.

 Nu Skin also has this 3 feet rule that I never approved of.
 Namely, to always share the business with anyone who is standing within 3 feet from you at the mall, in the grocery store, at the gym etc.

-No matter where you were you should apply this rule.
+No matter where you was, you were told to apply this rule.
 I tried it a couple of times, but was never comfortable with it.
-I rather tried to book real meetings with spa salons, hair dressers, and nail salons to try and sell the products and possible also make them do the business.
+I rather did try to book real meetings with spa salons, hair dressers, and nail salons, to try and sell the products and possible also make them do the business.